Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 Ginn took the invitation and sat down.
 "Ginn," he introduced himself.
 "Seventeenth armored."

 "I go by Julian.
 This little boulder of sunshine and happiness is Hoeff, he’s our personal security.
-Nice guy, s’long as you ain’t on his bad side…"
+Nice guy, s’long as you ain’t on his bad side..."

 Hoeff grunted.
 Somehow, it wasn’t entirely unfriendly.